Part-DB/Part-DB-server/README.md

 Part-DB is an Open-Source inventory managment system for your electronic components.
 It is installed on a web server and so can be accessed with any browser without the need to install additional software.

 The version in this Repository is a complete rewrite of the legacy [Part-DB](https://github.com/Part-DB/Part-DB) (Version < 1.0) based on a modern framework.
-In the moment it lacks some features from the old Part-DB and the testing and documentation is not finished.
-Part-DB is in undergoing development, that means features and appeareance can change, and the software can contain bugs.
+Currently it is still missing some (less) features from the old version (see [UPGRADE.md](./UPGRADE.md)) for more details, but also many huge improvements and advantages compared to the old version.
+If you start completly new with Part-DB it is recommended that you use the version from this repository, as it is actively developed.

 If you find a bug, please open an [Issue on Github](https://github.com/Part-DB/Part-DB-symfony/issues) so it can be fixed for everybody.